 In the summer of 2004 the band toured with Hagar again.
 In 2006 Michael Anthony was replaced by Eddie’s son Wolfgang on bass.
 The band then reunited with Roth and managed to tour successfully without falling out again.
 They were inducted into the Rock and Roll Hall of Fame in 2007.
 Today Eddie is ranked 8th on Rolling Stone’s list of Top 100 Guitarists.
 The song that started it all, “Eruption,” was voted #2 on Guitar World magazines 100 Greatest Guitar Solos.

-In 2012 fans have good reason to be excited.
-In February, Van Halen will release a new album with David Lee Roth singing called “A Different Kind of Truth.”
-They are also kicking off a 44 city North American Tour on February 18.
+In 2012 fans had good reason to be excited.
+Van Halen released a new album with David Lee Roth called “A Different Kind of Truth.”
+They also undertook a 44 city North American Tour.
 As Sammy Hagar said in a 2011 interview for Rolling Stone, “He really needs to be more prolific because we need more great music out there.
 There’s a lot of bad music out there.
 We need guys like Eddie Van Halen.”